Weak Signal Inclusion Under Sparsity and Dependence: Method and Theory

 where

-The lower bound $\mu_{min}$ takes the value of either $\mu_1$ or $\mu_2$, depending on whichever is lower.
-It can be seen that $\mu_2<\mu_1$ when $\eta$ is large enough or, in other words, when covariance dependence is weak enough.
+The lower bound $\mu_{min}$ increases with $p$ at the order of $\sqrt{\log p}$.
+Such order is frequently required for signal intensity level in high-dimensional sparse inference (see, e.g., \cite{ingster1994minimax}, \cite{donoho2004higher}, \cite{tony2011optimal}, \cite{arias2011global}, and \cite{cai2017large}).
+The lower bound $\mu_{min}$ that we discovered takes the value of either $\mu_1$ or $\mu_2$, depending on whichever is smaller under dependence.
+Specifically, $\mu_2<\mu_1$ when $\eta$ is large enough or, in other words, when covariance dependence is weak enough.
 As dependence gets stronger and $\eta$ gets smaller, $\mu_1< \mu_2$ and the lower bound equals to $\mu_1$ and stops to change with $\eta$.
 The term $\log\log p$ is a technical term for asymptotic analysis.
-We have the following theorem to summarize the estimation result.
+We have the following theorem showing the asymptotic performance of the new method when the lower bound condition is satisfied.